hlacontainers/lrc/BUILDME.md

 # Mount LRC files from host file system

 If a skeleton LRC image is used then the LRC files must be mounted from the host file system in order to create a functional LRC container.

-This can be accomplished, based on the following assumptions:

-- the LRC library files are installed on the host filesystem at `${RTI_HOME}/lib`;

-- the LRC include files are installed on the host filesystem at `${RTI_HOME}/include`;

-- and the RID file is installed under `${RTI_HOME}`.

-These assumptions are satisfied if the standard installation instructions are followed for the RTI, and the RTI is installed under `${RTI_HOME}`.
+The is easily accomplished by installing the (Pitch or VTMaK) RTI under `${RTI_HOME}` and mount this directory in the container.
 The mount point of the LRC in the container is `/usr/local/lrc/code`.
 For the Pitch RTI the docker compose file may look like:

 `````
 version: '3'